See all 8 Retrace initiatives

 Through a harmony of methodologies and materials under the practice of Logmodernism, a unique format of home emerges that uses its structure and surroundings to create its own climate.

-The low-carbon lifestyle
+The low-carbon lifestyle.

 When it comes to carbon emissions, Retrace looks at the whole picture — from construction to everyday living.

-The use of Scandinavian pinewood
+The use of Arctic pinewood

 Energy-efficient appliances